MathieuAndrade/Esp-flasher/README.md

 - [ ] Allow users to choose what esp devices to flash and adapt the flash address
 - [ ] Allow users to set manually flash address and other params like baudrate
 - [ ] Allow users to choose what file to flash
+- [ ] Download Esptool automatically at startup
+- [ ] Convert command to build linux and OSX version (only for Windows for the moment)
+- [ ] Create Github Action to build and deploy software automatically
+- [ ] Maybe allowing Arduino boards and not only esp ? (if a tool like esptool exist for arduino boards)
 - [ ] Maybe allowing devloppers to create a config file that imported by users ?
 - [ ] Maybe a advanced mode ?